larryweya/ansible-roles-example/README.md

 # Collection of Ansible Roles

-All the roles will expose variables that will be overridable by host/group variables.
+All the roles expose variables that can be overridden through host/group variables.
 These variables are documented on the relevant role's README.

 ## Usage